 The following is an example of a syllabus statement that can be used for your course:

 Any student who is impacted by discrimination, harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, or stalking is encouraged to seek resources on campus or in the community.
-Please contact the Director of Title IX Compliance, Report and Response Coordinators, Counseling & Psychological Services (confidential), or the Gender Violence Services Coordinators (confidential) to discuss your specific needs.
+Please contact the Director of Report and Response, Report and Response Managers, Counseling & Psychological Services (confidential), or the Gender Violence Services Coordinators (confidential) to discuss your specific needs.
 Additional resources are available at safe.unc.edu.

 Schedule a Guest Lecturer or Consult on Curriculum